osidesys/efofx/docs/test-guides/epic-1-foundation-qa-guide.md

 ---

-### Issue: Sentry errors not appearing
+### Issue: Errors not being logged

 **Symptoms:**
-- /test-error returns 500 but nothing in Sentry dashboard
+- Errors occur but no logs appear in console

 **Solution:**
-1. Verify SENTRY_DSN is correctly configured in .env
+1. Verify logging is configured correctly in app/main.py
-2. Check server logs for "Sentry SDK initialized successfully"
-3. Verify Sentry project is active
-4. Wait 30-60 seconds - Sentry may batch events
-5. Check Sentry project settings for rate limiting
+2. Check that `structlog` is installed: `pip list | grep structlog`
+3. Ensure console output is not being suppressed
+4. Verify DEBUG mode is enabled in .env for detailed logs
+5. Check that you're looking at the correct terminal window (where uvicorn is running)

+**Note:** Sentry integration has been removed.
+All errors are logged to stdout using `structlog`.

 ---